 The student has not selected a room in the room picks process

-The student is separating or taking a leave of absence from the University
+The student is separating, taking a leave of absence, or receiving remote learning accommodation from the University

-Starting with the matriculating class of 2018, Notre Dame students are required to live on-campus for six semesters (with time spent abroad through Notre Dame-sponsored off-campus programs counting toward this requirement).
-To this end, students who are required to live on-campus will be placed in an on-campus room and billed for this space for the 2020-21 academic year.
-If a student who is required to live on-campus does not complete a housing application prior to March 18, they will not be permitted to participate in their hall's room pick process and will be assigned by the Office of Residential Life to available space after campus room picks are completed.
+To this end, students who are required to live on-campus will be placed in an on-campus room and billed for this space for the 2021-22 academic year.
+If a student who is required to live on-campus does not complete a housing application prior to March 31, they will not be permitted to participate in their hall's room pick process and will be assigned by the Office of Residential Life to available space after campus room picks are completed.
 These students will be notified of their housing assignment prior to the end of the spring semester.
-Students must complete and sign a housing contract in order to properly check in to their on-campus room reservation.
+Students must complete and sign a housing contract to properly check in to their on-campus room reservation.

-Students who feel they are not fully flourishing in the community to which they were initially assigned may consider a Hall Transfer, and students for whom a Hall Transfer is not a sufficient solution may apply for an Exemption.
 Given the importance the University has placed on residential experience, exemptions to living on campus in our residential communities are very rare.
+The University affirms the value of in-person community-style residential living as an essential component of the holistic formation of a Notre Dame education and expects that all required students will live on campus in Fall 2021.
 The University’s policy of meeting full demonstrated financial need of each undergraduate mitigates most financial considerations for an Exemption.
 Additionally, personal or family ownership of local lodging does not constitute reason for an Exemption.
-Finally, per the housing accommodation process, students seeking reasonable housing accommodations must register and apply through Sara Bea Accessibility Services by February 24.
+Finally, per the housing accommodation process, students seeking reasonable housing accommodations must register and apply through Sara Bea Accessibility Services.

 The ERB consists of staff from the Residential Life leadership team and partners from the Division of Student Affairs with specialized training in diversity and inclusion, physical and mental health, and Title IX (i.e., sexual harassment and sexual violence, including sexual misconduct and sexual assault).
-Understanding that the reasons some students might apply for an Exemption could be personal and sensitive in nature, the ERB will conduct blind reviews, (i.e., removing students’ names from the requests), thereby allowing students to maintain some level of confidentiality during the process unless the student voluntarily chooses to meet with members of the ERB in person in addition to submitting the written account.
+Understanding that the reasons some students might apply for an Exemption could be personal and sensitive in nature, the ERB will conduct blind reviews, (i.e., removing students’ names from the requests), thereby allowing students to maintain some level of confidentiality during the process.

 Residential Life will keep information students share private to the greatest extent possible.
 However, University employees involved in the Exemption review process have an obligation to report information about any suspected or potential violations of the University’s discriminatory and/or sexual harassment policies to ensure incidents are addressed in accordance with University procedures.
 Discriminatory and/or sexual harassment includes, but is not limited to sexual assault, sexual misconduct, dating violence, domestic violence, stalking, and conduct that creates a hostile environment.
 Students may speak to someone confidentially by contacting vowed religious in Campus Ministry or the University Counseling Center at 574-631-7336.
 For more information, please visit https://titleix.nd.edu/support-resources/.